timzatko/wdio-browserstack-spec-reporter/README.md

 > A WebdriverIO plugin to report in spec style suited for BrowserStack

-*NOTE:* This plugin is forked from the [webdriverio/webdriverio](https://github.com/webdriverio/webdriverio) and extends `@wdio/spec-reporter` to report `Session IDs` for each test with a link to the BrowserStack Automate.
+__Note:__ This plugin is forked from the [webdriverio/webdriverio](https://github.com/webdriverio/webdriverio) and extends `@wdio/spec-reporter` to report `Session IDs` for each test with a link to the BrowserStack Automate.

 ## Installation